jaanae/devops-workshop/Week1.md

 2. From the OpenShift dashboard page, click open the home menu on the lefthand side of the page and click "projects".
 The projects page opens.
 Click "Create project" on the left top side of the page to create a new project.
  <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/projects-page.png" width="60%" height="60%">

-3. Create a new project and name it "projectname-myname". you can decide the project name yourself, a good example is "mimmitkoodaa-week1" and add your name after the project name.
+3. Create a new project and name it "projectname-myname". you can decide the project name yourself, a good example is "mk-week1-<myname>". replace <myname> with your name to identify your own project workspace.
 - The project name must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
  <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/create-project.png" width="60%" height="60%">